 Previously known as The Charters, the ten-storey building now has retailers Boots and Superdrug and restaurant Bella Italia as its ground floor tenants.

-The office space above is mainly vacant and existing tenants will move out before renovation starts except for London Midland, with work phased around the rail operator.
+The office space above is mainly vacant and existing tenants, except for London Midland, will move out before renovation starts, with work phased around the rail operator.

 The 112,000 sq ft project will see the Stephenson Street side stripped back to its skeleton and reclad to provide a more contemporary appearance while storey-height windows will be added to bring daylight into the offices.

-This side will also have a new double-height reception area fronting onto Stephenson Street and the top three floors will be extended to provide a glazed pavilion with views across New Street station and the city (see CGI below).
+This side will also have a new double-height reception area fronting onto Stephenson Street and the top three floors will be extended to provide views across New Street station and the city (see CGI below).

 On the New Street side, new glazing and signage will be added, aimed at transforming the appearance of the building while the 'wall climber' lift will be removed and remodelled into meeting space overlooking the street.